 Posted in Access, ACLU, ACLU of Dan Diego & Imperial County, Assault on Photographers, Attack Photographers, confiscated, First Amendment, First Amendment rights, Lawsuit, National Press Photographers Association, Newsgathering, NPPA, photographers, Photographers' Rights, photojournalism, Recording Police, San Diego Police Department, SDPD | No Comments »

-June 28th, 2012 by Justice Warren and tagged first amendment, Mickey Osterreicher, National Press Club, national press photographers association, NPPA, Photographers rights
+June 28th, 2012 by Advocacy Intern and tagged first amendment, Mickey Osterreicher, National Press Club, national press photographers association, NPPA, Photographers rights

 Mickey H. Osterreicher, general counsel for the National Press Photographers Association (NPPA), spoke at the National Press Club (NPC) in Washington, D.C. on June 27, 2012 where he warned NPC members of ongoing issues concerning copyright infringement and the assault on the right to photograph in public places.